-Anne, I was reading about your new school year.
+Anne, I was reading about your curriculum.
 How do you fit in “together time”, individual time, and your other subjects that I read about?
 Do you do all those subjects every day?
 I am having trouble [figuring out how to get it all done].

 I’m so glad you asked this question.
-After doing school with my kids for a couple days now, I’m absolutely positive I don’t have it all together.
+After doing school with my kids for many years now, I’m absolutely positive I don’t have it all together.
 That’s the frustration of the Internet.
 It always looks like everyone else is managing, when in fact, anything looks easy on “paper” (or online).

-Our “together time” is planned three days per week, when I attempt to do subjects such as Bible, Latin, music, drama, read-alouds, history and grammar (whew!).
+Our “together time” is planned three days per week, when I attempt to do subjects such as Bible, Hebrew, music, poetry, read-alouds, history, science, and grammar (whew!).
 On days we don’t do “together time,” we just do Bible and read-alouds.
 I try to do Bible every day.
 (I don’t always succeed, but it’s our goal.)
-Our “read alouds” are all audio books this year, so if I’m too tired, I can turn those on during lunch.
+Our “read-alouds” are all audio books this year, so if I’m too tired, I can turn those on during lunch.

 For instance, my 4th grader knows to do one lesson each day in Arithmetic.
-Then I divided up his language book into about 180 lessons, and he works on that next.
+His grammar is divided up into about 180 lessons, and he works on that next.
 If he has a question, he knows to come ask me.
 (His weekly quizzes also alert me if he needs more help in a certain area.)
-For language, I hang charts on the fridge and try to remember to help him memorize the prepositions, helping verbs, pronouns, etc., as we’re doing dishes.
+I hang charts on the fridge and try to remember to help him memorize the prepositions, helping verbs, pronouns, multiplication tables, etc., as we’re doing dishes.

 Same with spelling.
-Each day of the week I gave him a different assignment, such as alphabetize the list one day, write half the words in a sentence one day, have his sister quiz him another, etc. The test is always on Friday, and sometimes his sister gives that to him.
+Each day of the week I give him a different assignment, such as alphabetize the list one day, write half the words in a sentence one day, have his sister quiz him another, etc. The test is always on Friday, and sometimes his sister gives that to him.
 Sometimes I do.
 But his assignment is in his 3-ring binder, and he doesn’t need my help to work on this each day.
-(See sample spelling assignments at this website – scroll down.)

 For reading, I just listed all the books I wanted him to read for the year in a list, and he reads a story a day.
 Sometimes the books don’t quite last the whole year, but when he has finished what I’ve assigned, he gets to pick out chapter books from the library or our bookshelf and read a chapter a day for the rest of the year.
 That’s as fancy as my planning gets here.
 Sometimes at supper, we’ll have him tell Dad about his story for the day, just to be sure he’s reading it and understanding it.
 This has worked for us.

-Okay, for science, I did the same as for the other subjects and divided the books and experiments into 180 lessons.
+Okay, for science, we talk about vocabulary, look at what the Bible says, and cover key concepts several days a week.
+I then schedule videos online that my kids can watch, or maybe simple experiments they can do in the kitchen or outside.
 I keep these as independent as possible.
 My children make pages for their notebooks, and we also try to discuss it together occasionally.
 But I try to encourage independent study as many days as possible.

 And so it goes for the other subjects.